gfrison/rewards/README.md

 Proto App
 =========

-This is an archetype of any Java or Groovy written standalone application.
+This is an archetype of any Java or Groovy standalone application.

 Gradle
 ------